 The Version of the PCIe Lanes Also Matters

-Equally important is PCIe version of the lanes.
-Every successive PCIe version doubles the per lane transfer speed compared to the previous generation.
+Along with the number of PCIe lanes required, the PCIe version of the lane is equally important.
+Every successive PCIe version doubles the per-lane transfer speed compared to the previous generation.

 The following table shows the speeds of different PCIe version and their corresponding lanes.

-Therefore, a graphics card that is designed to utilize 16 v3.0 PCIe lanes, can get bottlenecked if you were to install it on an x16 V2.0 PCIe slot.
+Therefore, a graphics card designed to utilize 16 v3.0 PCIe lanes can get bottlenecked if you install it on an x16 V2.0 PCIe slot.

 PCIe Slot Size Does NOT Correspond to its Lane Count!